Alert Design From Zero

 The five questions before any alert ships

-Who pages on this.
-If the answer is unclear, the alert is not ready.
+- Who pages on this.
 Owner team, escalation policy, and runbook URL belong in the alert metadata.
+Unclear ownership is unfinished work.

-What action does the responder take in the first 5 minutes.
-If there is no concrete first step, the alert is informational and belongs on a dashboard, not in PagerDuty.
+- First 5-minute action.
+What does the responder do?
+No concrete first step means the alert is informational and belongs on a dashboard, not in PagerDuty.

 Symptom alerts beat cause alerts

-Page on user-visible symptoms. p99 latency over 500ms, error rate above 2%, checkout success rate dropping below 99%.
+- User-visible symptoms. p99 latency over 500ms, error rate above 2 percent, checkout success rate dropping below 99 percent.
 These map directly to SLOs.

 Pick thresholds from real data

+- 30-day percentile.
 Pull 30 days of the metric.
-Set the threshold at the 99th percentile of normal operation, not at a round number that felt right.
+Set the threshold at the 99th percentile of normal operation, not a round number that felt right.

-Validate with a backtest.
-How many times would this alert have fired last month.
-If the answer is more than once a week, the threshold is too tight.
+- Backtest validation.
+How many times would this alert have fired last month?
+More than once a week means the threshold is too tight.

-Burn-rate alerts on SLOs are sharper than fixed thresholds.
-A 14.4x burn rate over 1 hour catches fast outages; a 1x rate over 6 hours catches slow ones.
+- Burn-rate over fixed.
+Burn-rate alerts on SLOs are sharper.
+A 14.4x burn over 1 hour catches fast outages; a 1x rate over 6 hours catches slow ones.

 Required alert metadata

-Bake this into the Alertmanager template or Datadog monitor template.
+- Template enforcement.
+Bake the fields into the Alertmanager or Datadog monitor template.
 Reject alerts in code review that lack a runbook link.

 How to ship an alert this week

-Start from one SLO per critical service.
-Define availability and latency, set a 99.9% target, and configure multi-window burn-rate alerts.
+- Start from SLO.
+Define one SLO per critical service.
+Availability and latency, set a 99.9 percent target, configure multi-window burn-rate alerts.

-Run the alert in shadow mode for 7 days.
+- Shadow for 7 days.
 Log fires to a Slack channel without paging.
-Tune the threshold based on what fired.
+Tune the threshold based on what fired during the week.

-Promote to paging only after the shadow week is clean.
-Add a quarterly review to retire alerts that have not fired in 90 days.
+- Promote on clean shadow.
+Move to paging only after the shadow week is clean.
+Set a quarterly review to retire alerts that have not fired in 90 days.